Are The 3 New APS-C Sony Lenses Sony Worth It? A Filmmaker's Review

 So, what are my personal recommendations for someone who is looking into these lenses?

-Bottom line — all three of these lenses performed pretty well and did exactly what they're supposed to do.
-They're incredibly small, very light, and so compact that one could throw all of them in your bag and barely notice a difference.
+The bottom line is that all three of these lenses performed pretty well and did exactly what they were supposed to do.
+They're incredibly small, very light, and so compact that one could throw all of them in one's bag and barely notice a difference.
 They offer decent image quality with updated features that work wonderfully with the newer Sony camera bodies.

 Now, I'm not here to say that one lens is better than the other or that one brand is superior to the next.
 However, investments are always something to consider, and contemplation often differs from creative to creative.

-Though, like I said, the one that really impressed me the most was the 11mm.
+Like I said, the one that really impressed me the most was the 11mm.
 Suppose you're looking for an ultra-wide lens, like for vlogging.
-In that case, the 11mm F/1.8 is definitely something worth considering as your next purchase.
+In that case, the 11mm F/1.8 is definitely worth considering as your next purchase.

-And as previously mentioned — if you are shooting Sony for a frame, like the A74, these lenses are also an option for those looking for multiple compact lenses with virtually no weight added to the bag.
+As previously mentioned, if you are shooting Sony for a frame like the A74, these lenses are also an option for those looking for multiple compact lenses with virtually no weight added to the bag.
 While there are others that you could be gandering at, most of them aren't this tiny and light.

 Thanks for tuning in, as I hope genuinely this helps your next lens purchase.
-Check out my Instagram and YouTube channels for more camera-related content.
+Check out my Instagram and YouTube Channel for more camera-related content.